xyteam/xyPlatform/windows10/README.md

 #### win10Base and win10desktop## VM Access Note:
 ###### GUI Console:
-Preparing for scaled deployment, the VM GUI console is disabled by default.
-You can enable indivual directly through VirtualBox application.
+The VM GUI console is disabled for all Windows 10 VM by default.
+You can enable indivual directly through VirtualBox application by "Show GUI" button.
+You can detach a GUI if you do not need the GUI console.
 ###### SSH:
 SSH ports are pre-mapped inside the Vagrantfile for each VM.
 From the host PC: